jidris-spec/Temperature-converter/README.md

 # Temperature-converter
-it convert temperature from fahreheit to celsius
+it convert temperature from fahreheit to celsius.
+It is written in c#